TomArcher/technical-blog/content/posts/safe-distance-in-traffic/index.md

 ## Using AI to Scaffold the Code

 You can still ask an AI assistant to generate the helper functions, but now the prompt needs to describe the **instant-stop leader scenario**, where only the follower decelerates.
+Since speeds are given in miles per hour (mph) but the physics equations use feet per second (ft/s), we use the conversion factor 1 mph ≈ 1.4666666667 ft/s.

 **Prompt example:**